The Most Dispersed Subset of Random Points in $\mathbb{R}^d$: Conclusion and Outlook

 Using exact enumerations for smaller instances in $d=1$ and heuristic numerical algorithms for larger dimension, we could show excellent agreement between simulations and our theoretical predictions.
 As shown in Fig.~\ref{fig:rateFunction}, the maximal $M$-diversity has Gaussian fluctuations around the mean on a scale $\sim O(1/\sqrt{N})$, whereas larger fluctuations $O(1)$ are governed by the full rate functions computed here.

 One of the future challenges will be to consider a dispersion measure where the objective function to maximise is actually more sensitive to the \emph{local} gaps between traits: consider for instance the quadratic $M$-dispersion measure defined in Eq. \eqref{DefMDispersion} for the $d=1$ case, with the single trait being the \emph{wealth} of each individual.
 The subset of a large population whose wealth is as dispersed as possible would be formed by selecting the $\sim M/2$ poorest and $\sim M/2$ richest individuals in the population, which leads to a sub-committee not necessarily representative of all intermediate classes of wealth.
+For instance, maximising the \emph{minimum} pairwise distance among the selected individuals---rather than their \emph{sum} as in Eq. \eqref{DefMDispersion}---would prevent the optimal subset from clumping at the boundary of the distribution, and may be more natural in applications requiring more uniform coverage of the trait space.
+The additive measure studied here should therefore be viewed as a first starting point within a broader family of dispersion problems.
 Another interesting direction of research will be to consider a case where the $N$ individuals in the initial population are not created equal, or where there are correlations or particular structures between traits across different individuals that may better mimic the complexity and ``hardness'' of real-life scenarios.
 Moreover, the full analysis of the finite $N,M$ case in all dimensions is still a challenging open problem.
 Finally, the mean-field approach developed in Sec. \ref{sec:continuous} hinges on the pdf $f(\bm x)$ being sufficiently light-tailed: it would be very interesting to find a corresponding theory for heavy-tailed trait distributions as well.